aametwally/WEVOTE-strain/README.md

 # WEVOTE-strain
-Extension of WEVOTE algorithm to identify  microbes on strain level This is currently a work in progress - current plans for developing the software are as follows:
+Extension of WEVOTE algorithm to identify  microbes on strain level This is currently a work in progress.